felixblaschke/simple_animations/README.md

 ### CustomAnimationBuilder

-Use `CustomAnimationBuilder` if the animation widgets discussed above aren't sufficient for you use case.
-Beside all parameters mentioned for `PlayAnimationBuilder` it allows you actively control the animation.
+Use `CustomAnimationBuilder` if the animation widgets discussed above aren't sufficient for your use case.
+In addition to all parameters mentioned for `PlayAnimationBuilder`, it lets you actively control the animation.

 #### Control the animation